aleks-spv/zabbix-agent-vib-format/README.md

 ----------------------------------------------------------------

-Agent zabbix for installation on Vmware Esxi.
+Agent zabbix (ver 3.2.7) for installation on Vmware Esxi.
 Tested on EsXi 6.0

 Commands to install: